aojedao/Microfactory/collections/_posts/2022-10-6-Machining-Module.md

 Profile cutting assembly

 The axis rods were cut using an angle grinder, as the ends of it were free as no element blocked both ends.
-This was done by the LabFabEx technician as shown in figure \ref{fig:manufactura10}.
+This was done by the LabFabEx technician as shown in figure manufactura10.

 ![manufactura10](https://raw.githubusercontent.com/aojedao/Microfactory/dev/assets/img/PCBMill/manufactura10.jpg)

 Axis rod cutting

-The corner assembly is shown in figure \ref{fig:manufactura9}, where the motor support and two brackets are mounted, they were inspected on rigidity and no movement was found, proceeding with the next section assembly.
+The corner assembly is shown in te next figure, where the motor support and two brackets are mounted, they were inspected on rigidity and no movement was found, proceeding with the next section assembly.
 For the X axis the supports are paired by left and right, each one containing a motor support and a leadscrew support.
 The last one counts with 628ZZ radial bearings to place the leadscrew.

 ![manufactura9](https://raw.githubusercontent.com/aojedao/Microfactory/dev/assets/img/PCBMill/manufactura9.jpg)

 Assembly of the corner of the machine

 Afterwards, the support for the other 2 axis carriages was assembled, each one has two LM800U linear bearings, that slide over the axial rods.
-Movement is transmitted over the leadscrew, using the bronze anti-backlash nut shown in figure \ref{fig:manufactura4}.
+Movement is transmitted over the leadscrew, using the bronze anti-backlash nut shown in figure manufactura4.

 ![manufactura4](https://raw.githubusercontent.com/aojedao/Microfactory/dev/assets/img/PCBMill/manufactura4.jpg)